robinagandhi/swa/module-1/github-primer.md

 A few things to notice here about these status messages:
 1. `On branch master`: You are on the master branch in your local repository.
 2. `Your branch is up-to-date with 'origin/master'`: Your local repository master branch is in sync with your remote repository master brach on Github.
-The default name for the remote repository is **origin**.
+The default name for the upstream remote repository is **origin**.
+This is automatically setup when you cloned your remote `hello-world` repository.
 3. `Changes not staged for commit:`: git follows a two step process to save changes to a repository.
 First the user indicates which modified/deleted/new files need to be _staged_ for a save in the repository.
 Second these staged files are _committed_ to the repository.
 We will look at commands to do both of these shortly.
 4. `modified:   README.md`: git knows that the README.md file has been modified